 Thematic Area Innovation priorities Therapeutics Development of innovative therapeutic solutions up to preclinical development and early phase clinical trials.
 Development of new bioinformatic tools & software to enable modelling of key signalling pathways, and novel target discovery.
 Development of new approaches to streamline and de-risk both preclinical development and early phase clinical trials.
-Definition of new complementary endpoints to evaluate the efficacy of treatments (especially alternative treatments) Development of new economic models (objective to be explored in collaboration with the Joint Action 2 on antimicrobial resistance and HERA, the Health Emergency Preparedness and Response Authority).
+Definition of new complementary endpoints to evaluate the efficacy of treatments (especially alternative treatments) Development of new economic models (objective to be explored in collaboration with the Joint Action 2 on antimicrobial resistance, EC and DG HERA, the Health Emergency Preparedness and Response Authority).
 Diagnostics Development of affordable, accessible and ideally rapid point-of-care or point-of-need diagnostics.
 Development of new bioinformatics and AI solutions to identify new diagnostic or prognostic markers.
 Demonstrate the value, utility and benefit of diagnostics.
 Surveillance Development of novel and rapid technologies that allow accurate determination of abundance and diversity of drug-resistant microorganisms, antimicrobial resistance genes and their associated mobile genetic elements and their continuous evolution (i.e., temporal and condition-driven modifications) in both humans, animals, and in the environment.
 Development of online, real-time and automated analysis of the surveillance data.
 Development of standardised approaches to identify and measure the use of antimicrobials and control of AMR Development of AI methods for the collection, analysis and sharing of surveillance data.
 Improvement of environmental surveillance as a resource to assess the local and regional AMR burden.
 Transmission & Evolution Development of AI methods for big data analyses and treatment selection solutions.
-Interventions for prevention and mitigation Development of new tools to prevent and mitigate AMR (including but not restricted to development of probiotics, systems to prevent biofilms and bacterial and fungal colonisation, removal of AMR genes and bacteria from Wastewater treatment plans and other hotspots).
+Interventions for prevention and mitigation Development of new tools to prevent and mitigate AMR (including but not restricted to development of probiotics, systems to prevent biofilms and bacterial and fungal colonisation, removal of AMR genes and bacteria from Wastewater treatment plans and other hotspots, vaccines development).
+Development of new social and structural innovative solutions to prevent and mitigate AMR (including, but not restricted to, the development of new model reforming antimicrobial supply chain, AMR management in Health Care)